Object Detection in 20 Years: A Survey: Speed-Up of Detection

 \subsubsection{Factorizing Convolutions}

-Factorizing convolutions is the simplest and most straight forward way to build a lightweight CNN model.
+Factorizing convolutions is the most straightforward way to build a lightweight CNN model.
 There are two groups of factorizing methods.

-The first group of methods is to factorize a large convolution filter into a set of small ones in their spatial dimension \cite{CVPR16-IncepV3, AAAI18-RFCN++, CVPR18-LightHead}, as shown in Fig.\ \ref{figure:conv-speedup} (b).
-For example, one can factorize a 7x7 filter into three 3x3 filters, where they share the same receptive field but the later one is more efficient.
-Another example is to factorize a $k\times k$ filter into a $k\times 1$ filter and a $1\times k$ filter \cite{CVPR16-IncepV3, CVPR17-LargeKerMatters}, which could be more efficient for very large filters, say 15x15 \cite{CVPR17-LargeKerMatters}.
-This idea has been recently used in object detection \cite{NIPS16-PVANet}.
+The first group is to factorize a large convolution filter into a set of small ones \cite{CVPR16-IncepV3, AAAI18-RFCN++, CVPR18-LightHead}, as shown in Fig.\ \ref{figure:conv-speedup} (b).
+For example, one can factorize a 7x7 filter into three 3x3 filters, where they share the same receptive field but the latter one is more efficient.
+The second group is to factorize convolutions in their channel dimension \cite{arXiv14-ApproxCNN, PAMI15-ApproxCNN}, as shown in Fig.\ \ref{figure:conv-speedup} (c).

-The second group of methods is to factorize a large group of convolutions into two small groups in their channel dimension \cite{arXiv14-ApproxCNN, PAMI15-ApproxCNN}, as shown in Fig.\ \ref{figure:conv-speedup} (c).
-For example, one can approximate a convolution layer with $d$ filters and a feature map of $c$ channels by $d'$ filters + a nonlinear activation + another $d$ filters ( $d'<d$ ).
-In this case, the complexity $\mathcal{O}(dk^2c)$ of the original layer can be reduced to $\mathcal{O}(d'k^2c) + \mathcal{O}(dd')$.